mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 (images/alberto-brandolini/ES_Big_picture-after_chaotic_plus_notes.png)

 Moreover, this first step is usually _quiet_: people will silently place their own personal braindump on the wall, wherever there's enough space available.
 Not so much conversations happening.

+#### Divergence as a clue

+Actually, we want this phase to be quiet: people should not agree yet about what to write on sticky notes.
+The facilitator should make sure that there is plenty of markers and stickies so that everybody can write their own interpretation of the flow independently, without influencing each other too much.

+As a result, we'll end up with a lot of _duplicated_ sticky notes, or _apparently duplicated_ ones.

+![Different wordings are often a clue of different underlying meanings.]
+(images/alberto-brandolini/ES_Big_picture-duplicated_events.png)

+It's usually a good idea to resist the temptation to resolve those duplicates and find and _agree_ on a single wording choice.
+Different wording may refer to different perspectives on the same event, hinting that this might be relevant in more than one Bounded Context, or that the two or more events aren't exactly the same thing.

+Getting back to our conference scenario, we might expect to have a few domain events referring more or less to the same thing, with different wording.
+Something like `Schedule Ready`, `Schedule Completed`, `Schedule Published` and so on.

+This is already telling us something: this event (assuming or pretending there's only one event here) is probably relevant for different actors in the business flow.

+That's cool!
+This might be a hint of multiple overlapping contexts.

+![Different meanings may point to different models, hence different contexts.]
+(images/alberto-brandolini/ES_Big_picture-duplicated_events_maybe_overlapping_contexts.png)

+I didn't say _"bounded"_ because the boundaries aren't clear yet.

 ### Step 2.
 Enforce the Timeline